mcci-catena/bootloader/README.md

 ## Meta

-### License
+### Copyright and License

+Except as explicitly noted, content created by MCCI in this repository tree is copyright (C) 2021, MCCI Corporation.

-The bootloader and top-level wrappers are released under the terms of the attached [license](./LICENSE).
+The bootloader and top-level wrappers are released under the terms of the attached [GNU General Public License, version 2](./LICENSE.md). `LICENSE.md` is taken directly from the [FSF website](http://www.gnu.org/licenses/old-licenses/gpl-2.0.md).

 Commercial licenses and commercial support are available from MCCI Corporation.

+Because it might need separate distribution, the bootloader image tool is released under its own instance of the [GNU General Public License, version 2](tools/mccibootloader_image/LICENSE.md).

+Git submodules are subject to their own copyrights and licenses; however overall collection is a combined work, and is copyrighted and subject to the overall license.

-The TweetNaCl and NaCl code is all public domain (including MCCI contributions in those directories).
+Notwithstanding the above, the TweetNaCl and NaCl code in directories `pkgsrc/mcci_tweetnacl/extra/reference_tweetnacl` and `pkgsrc/mcci_tweetnacl/extra/reference_nacl` is all public domain (including MCCI contributions in those directories).

 ### Support Open Source Hardware and Software